chinh7/slate/source/payment.md

 * `amount`: amount to be paid (default to user's currency on Quoine Exchange)
 * `name` (optional): name of the invoice
 * `data` (optional): additional payload of the invoice
+* `refund_mispayment` (optional): if set to true, mispayment will be automatically claimed 1 hour after invoice expires
+* `refund_address` (optional): if set, bitcoin will be refunded to this address, otherwise bitcoin will be refunded to merchant's Quoine Bitcoin Account

 > Sample response